ldn-softdev/jtc/User Guide.md

 there could be only one label `"b"`, thus normally trying to match a second, third, etc instance of the label `"b"` would not make much of a sense: `<<<'{ "a": 1, "b":2, "c":3, "d":4, "e":6 }' jtc -w'>b<l2'`

-Thus the semantic of quantifiers only in those searches was altered (to extend use cases) - there, the quantifiers provide a _relative offset_ meaning from a found label/index.
+Thus, the semantic of quantifiers only in those searches was enhanced (to extend use cases) - there, the quantifiers provide a
+_relative offset_ from a found label/index.
 So, for the notation like above: `'>b<l2'`, the label `"b"` will be matched and then its second (successive) neighbor value will be selected:
 ```
 bash $ <<<'{ "a": 1, "b":2, "c":3, "d":4, "e":6 }' jtc -w'>b<l2' -l